xie9187/Monocular-Obstacle-Avoidance/README.md

 The network model for D3QN is slightly different from the paper as we find this version has a better performance.

-The vedio of our real world experiments is available at [Youtube](https://www.youtube.com/watch?v=qNIVgG4RUDM)
+The video of our real world experiments is available at [Youtube](https://www.youtube.com/watch?v=qNIVgG4RUDM)

 ## Prerequisites